 This pre-course assignment is designed to get you prepared to have success in the course by making sure all of your necessary resources are working for you.
 You should do the following tasks before the first week of class.
 Consider printing this webpage and then "checking off" the assignments that you have completed.

 Software required: GoDaddy Web Server.
-Access to Imagine: MS Access and MS Visio.
+Access to Azure: MS Access and MS Visio.
 UIowa Virtual Desktop.
 Tableau.

 1) View my Pre-Course Assignment video.